Oregon State Capitol: Maintenance, repairs and events

 In April 2002, the building became the first state capitol in the United States to produce solar power through the use of 60 photovoltaic panels generating 7.8 kilowatts.
 One-third of the power is used to light the Oregon Pioneer at night; the remaining electricity is sent into the power grid.

 On December 31, 2007, the Oregon State Capitol hosted its first authorized wedding between Oregon State Representative Tobias Read and Heidi Eggert.
 At Read's encouragement, the Legislature created a policy authorizing up to four public events a year.
-On August 30, 2008, the building caught fire around 12:30 in the morning and was quickly extinguished with damage to the Governor's offices on the second floor on the south side.
+On August 30, 2008, the building caught fire around 12:30 in the morning, and it was quickly extinguished with damage to the Governor's offices on the second floor on the south side.
 The governor was forced to relocate some of his offices, including some time at the Oregon State Library across the street.

 During a special session in December 2020, armed protesters demonstrated at the capitol against health restrictions related to the COVID-19 pandemic in Oregon.
 In January 2021, a security video was released showing Representative Mike Nearman allowing protesters to enter the Capitol Building.
 As a result of his action, Nearman pleaded guilty to one count of official misconduct in the first degree and the Oregon House of Representatives voted 59–1 to expel him on the grounds of "disorderly behavior."

 The Capitol Accessibility, Maintenance and Safety project was approved by the legislative assembly in 2016 at a cost of $59.9 million.
 This project was designed to address Americans with Disabilities Act deficiencies; at-risk mechanical, electrical and plumbing systems; and security and life-safety issues in the Oregon State Capitol building.
 A second phase of this project was approved at a cost of $70.8 million by the legislative assembly in 2020 to address seismic upgrades, historic restoration, and additional ADA accessibility issues at the building's south entrance.
 A final phase, approved in 2022 at a cost of $465 million, focuses on upgrades to the oldest parts of the building, including seismic upgrades, adding four hearing rooms, adding a café, lead pipe and asbestos removal, and upgrading facilities for journalists and lobbyists.
 The total cost of the project is nearly $600 million and includes inserting 160 base isolators in the 160-million-pound building's foundation to avoid damage during seismic activity in the Cascadia subduction zone, with the new system being rated to limit damages even while the earth moves up to 2 feet in any direction.

 The project has been criticized for cost overruns and for quiet approval of $90 million of additional funding; the project's budget is now nearly double the anticipated $375 million initially estimated.
 The building has continued to be used for legislative purposes during construction at a cost of $20 million, although parts of the building continue to be closed off.
 The renovation should be complete by 2026, with the full building opening to the public by April 2025.